Img2Go: Cinematic AI Image Prompts

 Warm Tone Grading:

-Warm tone grading adjusts the colors in an image to create a cozy and inviting atmosphere.
+Warm tone grading adjusts the colors in an image to create a warm and inviting atmosphere.
 This often means enhancing reds, oranges, and yellows while slightly reducing blues and greens.
 The result can evoke feelings of coziness, nostalgia, or warmth, depending on the context and mood.

 Black and White: